MarcelWinterot/nano-keras/roadmap.md

 ### 4. L1, L2 and L1L2 regulization techniques

-### 5. Layers: Dense
+### 5. Layers: Dense, Dropout, Flatten, Reshape

 ## Features I'm currently working on

 ### 1. Adding layer types

-#### I'm planning on adding those layers in v.
-1.0: Dense, Convolutional, Pooling, Reshape, Flatten, Dropout
+#### Not implemented layers I'm planning to add in v.
+1.0: Convolutional, Pooling

 #### If I have time I'll also implement: Concantanete layer, LSTM or GRU